Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Rumormongering is another addictive behavior.
 The thrill of telling someone something they haven't yet heard can be so rewarding that the rumormongerer yields to the temptation to embellish — essentially, to lie — because seeming to be "in the know" becomes more important than Truth.
 Telling such people anything at all can risk its incorporation into the next rumor, possibly damaging even to you.

 This is just a sampler.
 Add your own observations to this list, and send them along.
 And be careful out there.
-First in this series Go to top Top Next issue: Counterproductive Knowledge Work Behavior Next Issue
+Cultural Indicators of Political Risk First issue in this series Go to top Top Next issue: Counterproductive Knowledge Work Behavior Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info